cgiliberto/notebooks/README.md

 # notebooks
-Book and paper recs on a variety (I mean it) of subjects
+Book and paper recs on a variety (I mean it) of subjects.
+Philo seal of approval.